MarkErik/nginx-adminer/README.md

 # Warning, this is still very much in-progress, hence the incomplete documentation and many spelling mistakes!

 # Running Adminer with HTTPS behind proxy and password
-For Ubuntu 18.04 LTS, to connect to databases running on the remote machine.
+## For Ubuntu 18.04 LTS, to connect to databases running on the remote machine.

 Assuming docker, docker-compose already installed.
-User account with sudo permissions.
-Useful with https://github.com/jwilder/nginx-proxy and https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion
+You'll need aser account with sudo permissions.

+Designed to operate in a server where you also have: https://github.com/jwilder/nginx-proxy and https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion